 Premium Economy Class

-The average premium economy class redemption cost came out at 79 miles per minute.
+The average Premium Economy redemption cost came out at 82 miles per minute (formerly 79 miles per minute before the 2019 devaluation).

 |Premium Economy Class|

 |Route||Total Duration||Miles||Miles / Minute|

 |Los Angeles (SQ11)||36:00||136,000||63|

 |New York (EWR)||37:10||146,000||65|

 Cape Town is the obvious standout on value once you move into the premium cabins – 49 miles per minute in Premium Economy on that route is less than most Economy Class rates.